-This Official Statement provides certain information with respect to the issuance by Harris County Municipal Utility District No. 285 (the "District") of its Unlimited Tax Refunding Bonds, Series 2020 (the "Bonds").
-The Bonds are issued pursuant to the Texas Constitution, the general laws of the State of Texas, including particularly, Chapters 49 and 54, Texas Water Code, as amended, and Chapter 1207 Texas Government Code, as amended, City of Houston Ordinance No. 97-416, and a resolution authorizing issuance of the Bonds (the "Bond Resolution"), adopted by the Board of Directors of the District (the "Board").
-The Bonds were authorized at an election held for the purpose of authorizing the issuance of unlimited tax refunding bonds on June 16, 2001.
+This Official Statement provides certain information with respect to the issuance by Harris County Municipal Utility District No. 285 (the "District") of its Unlimited Tax Refunding Bonds, Series 2021A (the "Series 2021A Bonds") and its Unlimited Tax Refunding Bonds, Series 2021B (the "Series 2021B Bonds") (collectively, the "Bonds").
+The Bonds are issued pursuant to Article XVI, Section 59 of the Texas Constitution, the general laws of the State of Texas, including particularly Chapters 49 and 54, Texas Water Code, as amended, and Chapter 1207, Texas Government Code, as amended, City of Houston Ordinance No. 97-416, elections held within the District (see "THE BONDS - Authority for Issuance"), and resolutions authorizing issuance of the Bonds (collectively, the "Bond Resolution") adopted by the Board of Directors of the District (the "Board").